|

 Jacques Lecugy, President, CLONG-volontariat

-Philippe Malaurie, Professor of Law, University
+Philippe Malaurie, Professor of Law, University of Paris II

 Anne Marchand, jurist and editor, Editions Lamy